MartinTroncoso/Personal-Library/README.md

 * NO_PAGES > No pages available to read, neither free nor paying.

 ## Run the application
 This project uses Docker to successfully install all the dependencies and required packages.
-You will find some configuration files in the repository (docker-compose.yml, Dockerfile, requirements.txt).
+You will find the mandatory configuration files in the repository (docker-compose.yml, Dockerfile, requirements.txt).
+Makefile contains an abbreviation of some useful commands to test and configure the application.
+Following statement stands for 'docker-compose up', which starts the program:
 * make up